Facts of the Trip

 Luxury accommodation in lodges is expensive, and basic tea houses are cheaper.

 Tips after the successful trekking are expected from the guide and porters.
 So, the Everest Base Camp trekking cost goes into these topics.
-Clear point-wise notes are in the cost, including and excluding sections.
+Clear point-wise notes are in the price, including and excluding sections.

 The best time to trek Everest Base Camp is during the pre-monsoon (spring) and post-monsoon (autumn) seasons.
 The weather is generally clear in spring (March to May), and the temperature is moderate, making it ideal for trekking.
 The rhododendron forests come to life with vibrant blooms, adding a splash of color to the landscape.